-All funds are authorized to use TRSs.
-Where a fund uses TRSs as of the date of this prospectus, the expected and maximum proportion of total assets subject to TRSs is disclosed for each fund in the "Fund Descriptions".
-This is disclosed as "none expected" if these derivatives are permitted but are not currently used as at the date of this prospectus.
+Where a fund uses repos, reverse repos and TRS the rationale for such usage and the expected and maximum usage proportion of total assets is disclosed for each fund in the "Fund Descriptions".
+This is disclosed as "none expected" where such instruments and techniques are currently not used, were not used in the recent past and are not intended to be used in the near future.